 Not only will they make you feel good, but they will also rub off on you.
 Remember, you are the sum of the five people you spend the most time with, so make sure those people are positive.

 Try to emulate their positive attitude.
 When you act positive long enough, you begin to become positive.

 7. Take up a new hobby.

 Find a hobby that other positive people enjoy.
 This way, you can meet some like-minded people who enjoy doing the same things that you do.

 Recite Positive Affirmations

-You can use positive affirmations to re-frame your method of thinking and change your attitude about life.
+You can use positive affirmations to re-frame your thinking and change your attitude about life.
 Affirmations are short, positive statements that will encourage you to focus on your goals while getting rid of your self-defeating beliefs.

 8. Re-program your mind.

 Here are some examples of affirmations that you can use: